petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-powershell-quickstart.md

 ## Create a virtual machine

-Create an Azure virtual machine with [New-AzVM](/powershell/module/az.compute/new-azvm), passing to it to the VM configuration object you created in the previous step.
+Create an Azure virtual machine with [New-AzVM](/powershell/module/az.compute/new-azvm), passing it to the VM configuration object you created in the previous step.

 ```powershell-interactive
 $cred = Get-Credential